-In addition, with the process of establishing criteria for the selection of Projects of Common interest within the Commission's proposal on the Energy Infrastructure now being launched by the European Commission, the GRI SSE will aim at being actively involved in the run-up to the decision on the PCI.
-Promoting the active involvement of stakeholders, project promoters, NRAs and Member States in the work with the European Commission is a goal for 2012.
+In addition, with the process of establishing criteria for the selection of PCI within the Commission's proposal on the Energy Infrastructure now being launched by the European Commission, the GRI SSE will aim at being actively involved in the run-up to the decision on the PCI.
+Promoting the active involvement of stakeholders, project promoters, NRAs and Member States in the work with the European Commission was a goal for 2012 to be pursued also in 2013.

-Pilot Project VII - Interconnections, available transmission capacity and investments
+Pilot Project IX - Interconnections, available transmission capacity and investments

-Investment decisions today are based on the background of the current market architecture, that is to say national or sub-national entry-exit systems, in the SSE region.
-It is therefore necessary to check concrete investment decisions against the future market architecture that is aimed for, taking into account all options (regional market areas and/or trading zones).
+Investment decisions today are based on the background of the current market architecture, namely, national or sub-national entry-exit systems in the SSE region.
+It is therefore necessary to check concrete investment decisions against the future market architecture taking into account all the available options (regional market areas and/or trading zones).